-This research opportunity is to assist in mixed methods (i.e., quantitative and qualitative) projects about farm stress among Illinois farmers.
-The project includes surveys and interviews to explore the prevalence of mental health and substance use issues to farmers, as well as their meanings and impacts on farm families, barriers to accessing help, and ideas for programmatic solutions.
-Project findings will be used to inform development and implementation of programs through Illinois Extension.
+This research opportunity is to assist in mixed methods (i.e., quantitative and qualitative) projects about farm stress among agricultural community members in Illinois, the Midwest, and the U.S. more broadly.
+Two projects include surveys and interviews to explore the prevalence of mental health and substance use issues, as well as their meanings and impacts on farm families, barriers to accessing help, and ideas for programmatic solutions.
+One project focuses on agriculturalists who are lesbian, gay, bisexual, transgender, and/or queer (LGBTQ+) to understand unique aspects of stress and wellbeing in farming contexts.
+Findings across projects will be used to inform development and implementation of programs and resources through Illinois Extension.

-We are seeking highly motivated, responsible, dependable undergraduate students to join the project.
+We are seeking highly motivated, responsible, dependable undergraduate students to join the projects.
 Students will learn hands-on research skills in quantitative and qualitative methods.
-RAs will be trained in research processes such as literature reviews, data management, and analysis.
-RAs may enter survey data, transcribe interviews, code interviews, and attend regular research meetings.
+RAs will be trained in research processes such as literature reviews, data entry, data management, and analysis.
+RAs may enter survey data, transcribe interviews, code interviews, engage in research translation work, write reports, and attend regular research meetings.
 Students will register for 2-3 credits of HDFS 294.
 RAs who commit to two or more semesters of working with the project will be eligible and may be invited to present findings, co-author publications, and/or work with Illinois Extension educators on subsequent program development, implementation, and evaluation.
-Interested students should submit a letter to Dr. Courtney Cuthbertson describing their interest and past research experience (if applicable). (available on a rolling basis)
+Interested students should submit a letter to Dr. Courtney Cuthbertson describing their interest and past research experience (if applicable, including other RAs, internships, and research methods coursework). (available on a rolling basis)